EliasBorrajo/Shamir-s-secret-sharing/README.md

 <H2>Manual :</H2>
 <H3>Installation</H3>
 Before use:
-Create an environment variable called "HOME" specific to the user, with the specific path on your machine to store the files.
+Create an environment variable called "SHAMIR" specific to the user, with the specific path on your machine to store the files.

 <H2>Synthesis :</H2>
 <table>